ja-he/dayplan/README.md

 These events can then be shuffled around, resized, renamed, etc. as the day goes on and it turns out that one task actually took a lot longer or that phone call fell through.
 Thus you end up with a list of the (important) events of the day.
-Make sure you use the `w` key to write the events of the day to its file.
+Make sure you use the <kbd>w</kbd> key to write the events of the day to its file.

 ### Getting Summaries